microsoft/vscode-docs/docs/nodejs/angular-tutorial.md

 ---
 # Using Angular in Visual Studio Code

 [Angular](https://angular.io/) is a popular web development platform developed and maintained by Google.
-Angular uses [TypeScript](/docs/languages/typescript.md) as it's main programming language.
+Angular uses [TypeScript](/docs/languages/typescript.md) as its main programming language.
 The Visual Studio Code editor supports TypeScript IntelliSense and code navigation out of the box, so you can do Angular development without installing any other extension.

 ![Welcome to app](images/angular/Welcome-to-app.png)